jkcarraher/KDVS-App/README.md

 ## How it works

-Simpily start up the app and press play to tune into KDVS Davis 90.3 FM via internet webstream. you can press the calendar button to see the current season's schedule/show list, seach for shows and turn on show reminders.
+Simpily start up the app and press play to tune into KDVS Davis 90.3 FM via internet webstream.
+You can press the calendar button to see the current season's schedule/show list, seach for shows and turn on show reminders.
 Clicking the info button on the player screen allows you to turn on reminders and identify songs live on air.

 ## Under the Hood
 the KDVS Radio App was built with: